lingxuez/MLP_LSTM/README.md

 > data/mydata.test

 Each data file contains two columns, separated by tab.
-The first column contains the title, a string without spaces The second column contains the label name, another string without spaces For example:
+The first column contains the title, a string without spaces.
+The second column contains the label name, also a string without spaces.
+For example:

 > Lloyd_Stinson   Person